arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 ---
 layout: post
-title: "Monadic Parser Combinators in F# - Two Shades of Coupling"
+title: "Monadic Parser Combinators in F# - A Different Kind of Coupling"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 tags:
 - fsharp